Enrolled Citizen of the Nulhegan Band of the Coosuk Abenaki Nation

 Juried Artist since 2013

-Melody Nunn is contemporary Native artist.
-She is a self-taught painter who has been working in acrylics for the past 10 years.
+Melody Nunn is contemporary Native American artist.
+She is a self-taught painter who has been working in acrylics for over 15 years.
 There are no sufficient words to describe the way Melody captures nature from it’s smallest to largest elements.
 Melody sees beauty in everything and inspired by her homeland in Vermont woodlands.
 Melody captures animals and our forest on canvas, saw blades, feathers and sap buckets.